 taken very seriously by U.S. academia.

-Nevertheless, it is not incorrect to leave out the comma before the final and — as long as you are sure no ambiguity arises.
-Most newspaper editors adopt this less pedantic approach.
+Nevertheless, it is not incorrect to leave out the comma before the final and — as long as you are certain no ambiguity arises.
+Most modern style guides adopt this less pedantic approach.

 This research is based upon interviews with high-ranking government officials in Indonesia, Malaysia, Thailand, Singapore, Cambodia, Laos, and Vietnam.